SaniatAzam/turf-nation-slots/README.md

-# ⚽ Dhaka Turf Finder
+# ⚽ Futsowl

-**Dhaka Turf Finder** is a web platform that allows users to view and book available football turf slots across various venues in Dhaka, Bangladesh.
+**Futsowl** is a web platform that allows users to view and book available football turf slots across various venues in Dhaka, Bangladesh.
 It aggregates real-time data from third-party turf providers and displays it in a clean, responsive interface built with modern web technologies.

 ![JAFF Turf](public/assets/turfs/jaff/jaff-cover.jpg)